fechbmaster/3DNIRmapper/README.md

 3DNirMapper maps multiple textures with given camera parameters on a 3d-model using a z-buffer approach.
 It was originaly developed to map nearinfrared pictures to a 3d tooth model and was developed in proceedings of my master thesis.

-With the given camera parameters it can map the two images:
+For example with the given camera parameters it can map these two images to a 3d-modell...

 <div align="center">